alexwlchan/alexwlchan.net/src/_posts/2018/2018-11-13-book-recommendations.md

     Recommendations from retweets, strangers at parties, people I don't know very well, stuff I saw while browsing in Waterstones, and so on.
     These are mostly valuable in the aggregate -- a single recommendation for a book isn't very useful, but knowing that six different people recommended it might be.

-I've tried slicing in other ways -- fiction and non-fiction, by author, genre, date, and so on -- but
+I've tried slicing in other ways -- fiction and non-fiction, by author, genre, date, and so on -- but sorting by quality of recommendation is the one that I keep going back to.

 A lot of what I read comes from these lists.
 (I have similar lists for films and TV shows.)